LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/exercises/game/README.md

 ### Your Assignment

-There is one thing missing in the code: we never actually defined the player `struct`.
+There is one thing missing in the code: we never actually defined the `player` struct.
 That's your job!
 See if you can implement the definition so that the game compiles and runs.
 We have left a `//TODO` where you can place your code.